kenweechin/BREW-RIGHT/README.md

 ### **Code**
 * The google Maps feature on how to order page is derived and edited from the google maps platform.

-*The local storage property which used to store key-value pairs in a web-browser in script.js is derived from [TelmoSampaio](https://www.youtube.com/channel/UCADAkBGiLWIPkCu8D1R1M6g).
+* The local storage property which used to store key-value pairs in a web-browser, setCoffeeProducts function and cartDisplay function in script.js are derived from [TelmoSampaio](https://www.youtube.com/channel/UCADAkBGiLWIPkCu8D1R1M6g).

+### **Logo**
+* BREW RIGHT logo was created by using [TRUIC](https://howtostartanllc.com/logo-maker) which is free to use.

 ### **Acknowledgement**
 * I have the inspiration of creating this project from my passion for coffee.
 I am keen on different types of coffee brewing types.